Chandana7213/Lead-Scoring-and-Automation-Workflow/README.md

 https://zapier.com/editor/268462970/published/_GEN_1732282739487/sample

 Steps in Zapier
 Trigger: New Google Forms submission.
 Google Sheets Action: Fetch the total lead score from the sheet.
-Filter by Zapier: Only proceed if the score > 70.
+Filter by Zapier: Only proceed if the score > 70 and then edited to > 90.
 Gmail Action: Send a welcome email for high-scoring leads.
 Google Sheets Action: Log low-scoring leads (<70) in a separate nurturing spreadsheet.

+# Final Conclusion
+This project was an enriching experience where I independently designed and implemented a lead management workflow for TechNova using Zapier, Google Forms, Google Sheets, Gmail, and Google Calendar.
+From capturing and scoring leads to addressing edge cases and scaling for advanced capabilities, every step was thoughtfully executed.

+I applied my skills and dedication to create an automated system that prioritizes leads, addresses incomplete data, ensures high-value leads are managed effectively, and incorporates advanced features like keyword extraction and sales rep assignment.
+This solution is robust, scalable, and designed to enhance TechNova's lead management process with all my dedication and hardwork.

+# Key Achievements
+Automated lead scoring for prioritization.
+Addressed edge cases for incomplete data and high-value lead management.
+Enhanced workflow with advanced features like keyword extraction and lead distribution.
+Seamlessly integrated tools for an efficient, unified system.
+This project reflects my passion and commitment to delivering impactful solutions.
+Thank you for the opportunity to showcase my skills!